 Another dogma prevailed at the time, the neoliberal one, that all economic openness is positive and that the market is infallible.
 This was in contrast to the view that prevailed in 1918 and the interwar period, when there was a generally accepted economic nationalism advocating the development of one's own industry and the application of protectionism to the economy in one's own country.
 But in 1989 it was different.
 If that process of overthrowing communism had occurred 20 years later, we would be building our economy quite differently today.
 Because these dogmas of liberalism in the economy are already collapsing.
 Today, prominent economists, even Nobel Prize winners, agree that the market is not infallible and capital has its nationality to some extent.

-In the wake of globalism and neoliberalism, the condemnation of nationalism in the leading countries of the European Union is also progressing.
-It is interesting, however, that when a Hungarian or Polish politician demands something for his or her country, it is called "nationalism" (by the way, such a label is tried to stick to the "Law and Justice" party in Germany, calling it a national-conservative force) - but when a German or French politician does it, it is immediately emphasized that he or she is doing it in the European interest.
-When the first gas from the pipeline running from Russia along the bottom of the Baltic Sea began flowing to Kreiswald recently, German Radio reported that this was Europe's most important energy project, bypassing unstable transit countries.
-Of course, the German listener was not informed that this pipeline also bypasses stable and democratic Poland, because that would somehow not fit with the "Europeanness" of this investment.
+In the wake of globalism and neoliberalism the condemnation of nationalism is also progressing in the leading countries of the European Union.
+It is interesting, however, that when a Hungarian or Polish politician demands something for his country, it is called "nationalism" (by the way, in Germany such a label is being tried for the "Law and Justice" party, calling it a national-conservative force) - but when a German or French politician does it, it is immediately emphasized that he does it in the European interest.
+When recently the first gas from the pipeline running from Russia along the bottom of the Baltic Sea started to flow to Kreiswald, German Radio informed that this is the most important European energy project, bypassing unstable transit countries.
+Of course, the German listener was not informed that the pipeline also bypasses the stable and democratic Poland, because that would not fit in with the "Europeanness" of this investment.
 Such examples could be multiplied.

 In this perspective of globalism and modernity, one may wonder if patriotism still makes sense, if it is not anachronistic.
 Is being a patriot a positive trait?